rbw/pysnow/docs/usage/client.rst

 provides one way to get the initial tokens but here is a simple example of obtaining them using Python.

-You will need a username and password to obtain the initial access and refresh tokens.
+Username and password is required to obtain the initial access and refresh tokens.
 Once you have these you will not need the username and password again until the refresh token expires.
 This expiration is controlled in your ServiceNow setup.